-Our wide variety of alternative therapies present residents with a number of techniques that help to reduce stress and focus the mind during and following their time in recovery with us at Searidge Alcohol Rehab.
+Our wide variety of alternative therapies presents residents with some techniques that help to reduce stress and focus the mind during and following their time in recovery with us at Searidge Alcohol Rehab.
 The variety in our program ensures that every resident will be included and discover activities that appeal to them, no matter what level of physical ability or stage in alcohol addiction recovery.

 We offer accessible yoga sessions at Searidge Alcohol Rehab.
-In order to accommodate every resident’s physical abilities and stage in recovery, we structure our yoga sessions so that, no matter the level, participants will reap significant benefits from the practice of yoga.
+To accommodate every resident’s physical abilities and stage in recovery, we structure our yoga sessions so that, no matter the level, participants will reap significant benefits from the practice of yoga.

 Creative Art Therapy